How to Increase Your Gut Brain Connection Through Diet

 As I mentioned above, probiotic rich foods nourish your gut with good bacteria so it can thrive.

 A healthy gut-brain axis protects your immune system and keeps you healthy.

 Kefir, sauerkraut, kimchi, yogurt and kombucha are all great natural sources of probiotics.

 Prebiotics are a soluble fiber that your gut bacteria feeds on.
-Prebiotics reduce cortisol and help your gut function properly (19).
+They reduce stress hormones and help your gut function properly.

-Natural sources of prebiotics include: asparagus, artichoke hearts, leeks, onions and garlic.
+Natural sources include: asparagus, artichoke hearts, leeks, onions and garlic.

 Shiitake mushrooms are naturally high in vitamin B-6.
-B-6 is crucial to the production of serotonin in your gut (20).
+B-6 is crucial to the production of serotonin in your gut.

 90% of the serotonin is made in your gut.
 It then travels up your vagus nerve to your brain.

-Polyphenols are plant compounds that improve your brain health, memory and healthy gut bacteria (21).
-They’re important to your nervous system in your body.
+Polyphenols are plant compounds that improve your brain health, memory and healthy gut bacteria.
+They’re important to your autonomic nervous system.

 Polyphenols are found in green tea, coffee, cocoa and olive oil.

-Glycine also helps your digestion by decreasing inflammation and healing damaged tissues in your gut (23).
+It also helps your digestion by decreasing inflammation and healing damaged tissues in your intestines.

-One cup of Bluebird Provisions bone broth has the 3 g of glycine needed for gut health benefits.
+One cup of Bluebird Provisions bone broth has the 3 g needed for digestive health benefits.

-Sesame seeds are rich in tyrosine, an amino acid that increases dopamine in your brain (24).
+Sesame seeds are rich in tyrosine, an amino acid that increases dopamine in your brain.
 Dopamine helps you feel motivated, and is important to this system.